Bellman filtering and smoothing for state-space models: Main idea: Filtering using Bellman's principle

-That the Kalman filter corresponds to an exact \emph{function-space} solution to Bellman's equation does not appear to be known.
-The exact solubility of Bellman's equation~\eqref{Bellman} for linear Gaussian models is attributable to the quadratic nature of all terms appearing on its right-hand side.
+The proof of Corolary~\ref{corol1} is contained in section~\ref{section4}, where I treat the case of a linear Gaussian state equation but a general observation density.
+As is well known in engineering (e.g.\ \citealp[ch.\ 12]{whittle1996optimal}), the exact solubility of Bellman's equation in the case of linear Gaussian models is attributable to the quadratic nature of all terms appearing on its right-hand side.
 The left-hand side turns out to be quadratic as well, preserving exact solubility over time.

-Bellman's equation continues to hold for state-space models that are not necessarily linear and Gaussian.
-In this case, we deviate from the literature in considering function-space approximations rather than discretising.
-We consider a particularly simple approximation---the multivariate quadratic function---which happens to be exact for linear Gaussian state-space models.
+A key contribution of this article is the insight that Bellman's equation continues to hold for state-space models that are not necessarily linear and Gaussian, even if analytic solubility is lost.
+In this case, I deviate from the literature in considering function-space approximations in solving Bellman's recursion~\eqref{Bellman}.
+I consider a particularly simple approximation---the multivariate quadratic function---which happens to be exact for linear Gaussian state-space models.
 A different class of Bellman filters, not explored here, would be obtained by using non-parametric approximations.